 - Kick your legs back and perform a pushup.

-- Tap your right front delt with your left hand, again do a pushup, and tap your left shoulder with your right hand.
+- Tap your right front delt with your left hand, do a pushup again, and tap your left shoulder with your right hand.

-- Jump your feet back to land into the squat and then hop high in the air bringing your knees toward your chest.
+- Jump your feet back to land in the squat, and then hop high in the air, bringing your knees toward your chest.

 - Land in the starting position and repeat.